 While writing a character analysis essay, students have to remember two central personages: protagonist (key person) and antagonist.
 These are the main ones.
 The most striking roles are divided between them.
 Additional (minor) figures:

 Each hero has special traits and behaviors.
 The round one is described as a person of passion having depth in feelings.
 Foil one is opposite one to positive, main one.
 Flat one is another side of round one: no vivid emotions, no changes while the story is being told.
+Use our college essay writing service to turn in the best character analysis your instructor has ever seen.

 Protagonist in character analysis essays is the main story’s hero.
 This is a person all situations revolve around.
 They are the bearer of truth, the spokesman for the author's ideas, the main drive behind the plot.
 They don't have to even be a positive hero.
 After all, there is also an antihero - a protagonist with morally ambiguous or straight-up negative traits.
 Protagonist is a key figure, all other personages are considered minor ones.